AndrewEllis93/Print-Tuning-Guide/README.md

 - The higher your chamber temperature is, the more fan speed you will need.
 - Use constant fan speeds when possible.
 For filaments that shrink, **varying fan speeds during a print will cause inconsistent layers and banding.** Some layers will essentially shrink more than others.
-- You probably need more cooling than you think.
+- You probably need higher fan speeds than you think.
+    - The hotter your enclosure, the higher fan speeds you will need.
         - For example I run AB-BN (5015 fan mod) and have a 63C chamber.
             - For large plates, I use 40% fan.
             - For small numbers of small objects, I use up to 80% fan.
     - For very large objects, you may want to be more conservative with cooling.
 Large objects are much more prone to warping.
         - This is the only time I might use differing fan speeds.
 Lower fan speeds for the majority of the print, with higher fan speeds for overhangs.
 - If your prints are curling away from the bed even at low fan speeds, it may actually be a [build surface adhesion](#build-surface-adhesion) issue.